luontola/web-intro/templating.md

 ## Fixing the front page

-You should make sure that people can visit your web site through its front page, instead of having to know one of its sub pages.
-Tell Sinatra to [redirect][sinatra-redirect] the path `/` to `/my-page.html` and then visit <http://localhost:4567/> to see if it will show your web site's front page.
+You should make sure that people can visit your web site through its base URL instead of having to know one of its sub pages.

+First try going to <http://localhost:4567/> on your current site.
+It should show an error message "Sinatra doesn’t know this ditty."
+Let's fix that.

+Change your `app.rb` to [redirect][sinatra-redirect] the path `/` to `/my-page.html`.
+Restart the web server and visit <http://localhost:4567/> to check that it redirects you to the web site's front page.

 ![Front page redirect works](/screenshots/sinatra-redirect.png)